Mahjong tiles: Construction

 The length to thickness ratio in all of these must be above 1:1.5, so that the tiles can steadily stand upright, since Chinese players use no racks to support their tiles in hand during play.

 The sizes within the second category (Taiwanese/Japanese/American tiles) have lengths that vary roughly between 25 and 30 mm.
 However, the Japanese tiles set themselves apart within this class by virtue of their thickness, which allows them to stand upright—despite their diminutive overall size.
 This enables Japanese mahjong players also to dispense with the use of racks (these are pervasive in the American game, in combination with slimmer tiles).

 Unicode

 Mahjong tiles were added to the Unicode Standard in April, 2008 with the release of version 5.1.

 The Unicode block for mahjong tiles is U+1F000–U+1F02B:

 The Red Dragon tile also exists as in a non-emoji form as 🀄︎.

-In popular culture

-In the 1977 film Annie Hall, the character Alvy Singer (Woody Allen) jokes during a stand-up comedy routine that his Jewish mother once locked herself in the bathroom and attempted to overdose on Mahjong tiles.